nick16/Pokemon-BDSP-Kyogre-Shiny-Hunting-Bot/README.md

 - In case the game loading times change in future updates, my BD was running version 1.1.1
 - Use a non shiny pokemon in your encounter with Kyogre.
 If you must use a shiny in your encounter, then add 3.1 seconds to the sleep timer on line 98 in run_controller_cli.py to compensate for your pokemons shiny animation.
 - If the pokemon you're shiny hunting moves too much to check a consistent part of the pokemon, another method rather than checking the color of a single pixel is checking the average color of a group of pixels.

+## How to Customize for Another Pokemon
+   If you would like to use this script to shiny hunt another pokemon that requires a soft game reset, then you should have to only change 2 things.
+1. In the shiny function within shiny_hunter.py, you would change the range of colors that determines if the pokemon is shiny, to a spectrum of colors of the shiny pokemon you're shiny hunting.
+   What I did for Kyogre was that I googled images and videos of shiny Kyogre then used the Eyedropper Tool in Photoshop to get the RGB values from those images/videos.
+With those different RGB values, I found the minimum and maximum value for each R,G,B and made a range from those values.
+3. On line 100 in the run_controller_cli.py, you would have to change the (x,y) on-screen coordinates to be the pixel over your pokemon you'll be checking the color of.
+   How I figured out the best x,y coordinates to check if Kyogre is shiny is finding where Kyogre is still for the longest, and grabbed the x,y coordinated on that spot by using the command `xdotool getmouselocation --shell` with my cursor on the spot I wanted to grab.

+  If you would like to use this script to shiny hunt a pokemon that involves running around or a longer dialogue, then you would have to add button presses and sleep functions to the shiny_hunt() function on line 32 in run_controller_cli.py